rcoedo/koa-react-book-management/README.md

 * The backend is compiled and run using babel and gulp.
 * For the web server I'm using koa2.
 * The templates (there is only one template used for the layout) is written in ejs.
-* The ORM is sails and the database is mongo.
+* The ORM is waterline and the database is mongo.
-* The backend follows a layered architecture (MVC).
-I also use a service layer in the model to decouple the controllers from waterline.

 ### Missing things (didn't make it in time!)

-* Only the service layer is tested, and the tests are poor.
+* Only the service layer is tested, and the tests are very poor.
 * Error handling is non-existent.
 * The frontend could use a couple of spinners to give the user feedback about loading things.
-* The styling could be improved.
+* The styles could be improved.